-More than 80 students wounded during Indonesia protest
+Hundreds of students, police injured in Indonesia protests

-JAKARTA, Indonesia (AP) - More than 80 university students in Indonesia’s capital were being treated at a hospital Wednesday, a day after clashing with police during protests sparked by a new law that critics say cripples the country’s anti-corruption agency.
+JAKARTA, Indonesia (AP) - More than 300 university students and police in Indonesia’s capital have been treated at hospitals after clashes during protests sparked by a new law that critics say cripples the country’s anti-corruption agency, police said Wednesday.

-Officials at Jakarta’s Pertamina Hospital said that 88 students were treated for injuries that included broken bones, head wounds and respiratory problems due to tear gas.
+Jakarta police chief Gatot Eddy Pramono told a news conference that at least 265 students and 39 police officers were treated in several hospital and the country’s capital, with their injuries ranging from minor to serious.

-The protest outside Parliament on Tuesday saw police fire tear gas and water cannons to disperse thousands of rock-throwing students.
+The protest outside parliament on Tuesday saw police fire tear gas and water cannons to disperse thousands of rock-throwing students.
 The protest was dispersed just before midnight.

 By Wednesday morning, city officers were cleaning up rocks, plastic bottles, banners and other debris from the protest.

 Students held similar protests and clashed with police in cities around the country on Tuesday, including Bandung, Yogyakarta, Malang, Palembang and Medan.
-Several student groups vowed to return to the streets Wednesday and do so until the new law is revoked.
+Several student groups vowed to return to the streets Wednesday and to do so until the new law is revoked.

-Critics say the law passed in Parliament last week reduces the authority of the Corruption Eradication Commission, a key body in fighting endemic graft in the country.
+Critics say the law passed in parliament last week reduces the authority of the Corruption Eradication Commission, a key body in fighting endemic graft in the country.

 The fallout from the new law, which underlines Indonesia’s challenge in changing its graft-ridden image, has threatened the credibility of President Joko Widodo, who recently won a second term after campaigning for clean governance.